dk14/wolfram-mega/README.md

 Sharding and availability.
 Since some data losses are acceptable (traders/oracles/orgs can resubmit their data to the network) and avilability can always increase through pow-difficulty (and oracles bidsmicrobidding with BTC-LN), nodes are at the liberty of evicting data randomly (hash mod n) - this effectively increases data capacity.
 Alice's node can have half of malleability proofs, while Bob's node can the other half.
 Both halves would be available to a trader.
 Network can also withstand split-brains and general segmentations, thanks to eventual consistency.

 ------
-Types of proofs currently supported:
+Types of public proofs of malleability currently supported:

 - fact conflict: oracle disagrees with others.
 Can be verified semi-automatically, since user would have to specify a policy and filter which oracles they would trust (even large quorum by itself is unreliable, have to "hand-pick").
 - oracle did not provide data in exchange for payment.
 Verified  based on an off-chain contract signed by oracle (no need for blockchain, just crypto-signature).
 Payments and, in many cases, absense of data can be verified automatically, caches databases can be checked.
 This proof can be disputed by oracle through posting answer to the question.